Avg: 2.4 from 60 votes

 |Admins:||Scott Coldiron, Jon Nelson, Micah Klesick, Z Winters|

 Pitched climbing generally starts at the steep section below the top of the leftmost gully.
-Pitch count and breakdown varies, but one obvious way to break down the route is as follows (note: the Supertopo guide shows this as quite a few more pitches, linking pitches as per below will make the easy sections of this route go much faster).
+Pitch count and breakdown varies, but one obvious way to break down the route is as follows (note: the Supertopo guide shows this as 16 pitches, linking pitches as per below will make the easy sections of this route go much faster, everything below can be done with a 60m rope).

 1: Up gully to ridge crest, left on ridge, belay at tree.